brendt/stitcher.io/src/content/blog/2018-11-07-structuring-unstructured-data.md

 }
 ```

-There are several ways of knowing what data you're dealing with:
+In this case, there are several ways of knowing what data we're dealing with:

 - Read the source code.
 - Read the documentation.
 - Dump `$blogPost` to inspect it.
 - Or use a debugger to inspect it.

-I just wanted to do a simple thing with this data,
+I simply wanted to use this data,
-but next I know I'm deep into debugging what data I'm actually dealing with.
+but next I know I'm deep into debugging what kind of data I'm actually dealing with.
 Are these really the things a programmer should be focused on?

-Knowing what data you're dealing with can reduce your cognitive load significantly.
+Eliminating this uncertainty can reduce your cognitive load significantly.
-This means you can focus on things that really matter.
+This means you can focus on things that really matter:
-Things like application- and business logic.
+stuff like application- and business logic.
 You know, that's what most clients pay you to do.

-It turns out that strongly typed systems can be a great help in understanding what data we're actually dealing with.
+It turns out that strongly typed systems can be a great help in understanding what exactly we're dealing with.
 Languages like Rust, for example, solve this problem cleanly:

 ```c